neuro-sevas/neurodesk.github.io/index.md

 ## 2. Neurodesk installer
 _Recommended for Advanced users_

-A flexible, scalable, and easy to use data analysis environment for reproducible neuroimaging.
+Installer that turns the host into a flexible, scalable, and easy to use data analysis environment for reproducible neuroimaging.
 Virtual Neuro Machine (or VNM) pre-installs Neurodesk in an Ubuntu docker container providing simple access to the powerful capabilities of Neurodesk.

-Requires a Linux host machine, virtual machine or WSL for Windows.
+Requires a Linux host machine, WSL for Windows, or a virtual machine.

 [Neurodesk architecture](https://neurodesk.github.io/docs/architecture)